malice-plugins/get-mauled/README.md

   blacktop - <https://github.com/blacktop>

 Options:
   --verbose, -V    verbose output
-  --help, -h     show help
+  --proxy, -x      proxy settings for Malice webhook endpoint [$MALICE_PROXY] --timeout value  malice plugin timeout (in seconds) (default: 60) [$MALICE_TIMEOUT] --help, -h       show help
   --version, -v    print the version

 Commands:
-  download  Download Malware
-  help      Shows a list of commands or help for one command
+  all              Gotta' Catch Em' All the-zoo          Download and Unzip The Zoo Malware contagio         Download and Unzip contagiodump Malware malware-samples  Download and Unzip Malware Samples download         Download and Unzip Malware From URL help             Shows a list of commands or help for one command

 Run 'get-mauled COMMAND --help' for more information on a command.
 ```